|Jean LeLoup & Bob Ponterio

-10. Create a folder on your USB flash drive or the hard drive; be sure to give this folder a meaningful name.
+10. Create a folder on your USB flash drive or the hard drive; be sure to give this folder a meaningful name such as icc523-projects.
 This is where you will save your new web page.
 Now save the page in a the folder.
-A page has title, for instance my home page (not a great name but you can change it later), it also has a filename, for instance index.html.
+A page has title, for instance, my title might be Ponterio - ICC 523 Projects.
+A page also has a filename, for instance index.html.
 This is the default file name for a folder, so it will be the page that will automatically open when someone browses to your folder.
 You will use this a lot, so more on this later.

 11. Insert a blank line after your contact information.
 Next type the names for your class projects:

-12. Then select your title, office location, and telephone number.
+12. Then select your project list.
 Make them a numbered or bulleted list.

-13. That was a bad idea.
-Remove the bullets or numbers and indent the lines instead.
+13. Perhaps that was a bad idea.
+Remove the numbers or bullets and indent the lines instead.

 14. Select your school name so you can turn it into a link.
-Click on the link button and type (or copy and paste) the URL for the department web page:
+Click on the link button and type (or copy and paste) the URL for your school or department web page.
+(For example, our Modern Languages Department page is:

-15. Select the words SUNY Cortland.
-But this time right-click on the highlighted text and select Create link to open the link properties window.
+15. You could also right-click on the highlighted text and select Create link to open the link properties window.
 The results are the same as using the buttons.

-It is always a good idea to copy and paste the URL to make a link:
+It is always a good idea to copy and paste the URL to make a link.

 To link to one of your own pages in your own project in the same folder, you would just use the file name in the Link box rather than the entire URL.
 In this case, you can locate your file in your folder and point to it.

-16. Look at the top of your KompoZer window.
-Let's give the page a meaningful title by opening the Format / Page Title and Properties menu.
-Type a new page title or edit the one you wrote earlier, for example, Bob's great and wonderful address page.
+16. Look at the page title at the top of your KompoZer window.
+Let's edit the page title to make it more meaningful.
+Open the Format / Page Title and Properties menu.
+Type a new page title or edit the one you wrote earlier, for example, Bob's great and wonderful project page.
 KompoZer will ask you for a page title if you try to save your page without first adding one.
 Every page should have a meaningful page title that appears in the title bar at the top of the browser window ("untitled" is a bad title).
 Remember that your page also will have a file name when you save it.
 These are two different things, don't get them confused.
 You don't put spaces in file names, but you can use them in your page title.

 17 .
 Change the background color of the page.
 Use Format / Page Colors and Background or click the background color icon .
 Pick a color of your choice, but make it very light.
 Never use a background color that makes it hard to read your text.
 Style should support your message, not get in the way.

 Positioning things on a web page can be a bit confusing.
 We have seen that we can left align, center or right align items.
-What if we want do do all three?
+What if we want to do all three?
 A Table can help us with positioning text or images.
 (CSS format is a better technique, but it is more complex.
 Tables are much easier to learn.)

 18. Let's use a table to position the things on our page.
 Make a table by positioning your cursor under your name and clicking on the table button or select Insert / Table or Table / Insert.
 More choices than you can shake a stick at!
 Give the table 1 row and 2 columns.
 Double-click on the table to open the table properties and make the table width 95 percent of your window.

-19. From inside the table properties window, be sure you are looking at the table tab, not the cell tab (tables are made of cells).
+22. From inside the table properties window, be sure you are looking at the table tab, not the cell tab (tables are made of cells).
 Now the Properties windows shows the Table Properties (see below).
 Align it to the right.
 Remove the border line by changing the the border from 1 to 0 pixels (an invisible table is a good way to control positioning).

 Notice that the sizes of the table properties and table cell properties allow you to use absolute sizes (pixels) or to use a percentage.
 You can also change the table background color if you wish.

-23. Place your cursor below the table and select Insert / Horizontal Line.
+Place your cursor below the table and select Insert / Horizontal Line.
 Add two horizontal lines to your page here.
 One right below the other.
 Note that you can also insert a variety of other special characters from here.
 Horizontal lines can help separate parts of your page.
 You could place your projects between these lines if you wish or delete the lines if you don't need them.

 Moving on to an activity page: mini-project 1

-26. By now you should feel fairly comfortable with basic formatting in KompoZer.
+24. By now you should feel fairly comfortable with basic formatting in KompoZer.
 You are ready to create a page with a web-based activity or materials!
 Keep working on this Table of Contents page to make it your own.